alexgoller/illumio-pretty-cool-events/README.md

 * default.html - default template
 * default-slacks.html - a slack BlockKit template to make for fancier slack notifications.
 * sms.tmpl - Send SMS with the event and a link to the Illumio Core PCE UI
-* email.tmp - standard email template
+* email.tmpl - standard email template

 # How to write your own plugin